Felix-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that prints the absolute pathname of the currently working directory
 * A script to list all files in the current working direcory
+* A script that changes the user working directory to the home directory